Logical vs Rational Thinking: What’s the Difference?

 Here’s more nuance on why this is so critical:

-My friend was using logic in a context where it has no use because the statement required reason to find the basis of why something is happening.
-Instead, he gave a syllogism to demonstrate how I was wrong about something I never said.
+My friend was using logic in a context where it has limited use because the statement required reason to find the basis of why something is happening.
+Instead, he gave a syllogism to demonstrate how I was wrong about something I did not actually say.

 Now, it is a problem that I used the word “dead” as shorthand for the problems with peer review I was citing.
 I also have the problem of assuming he remembers more about previous conversations on the topic.